 “As a demon Tairant was extremely powerful and extremely difficult to defeat,” Alpha told them.
 “Although the heroes of that time fought him on many occasions he could not be destroyed and had so many followers that he could easily return.”

 “In the end they trapped him,” Trey recalled.
-“The legends say that they drove him to a desolate planet away from his followers and using a powerful ritual, sealed him away on a planet he had previously decimated.
+“The legends say that they drove him to a desolate planet he had previously decimated, away from his followers and using a powerful ritual, sealed him away.
 A cult dedicated to Tairant tried to release him and during the massive battle that that followed the native villains joined forces with the local heroes to ensure that he never escaped.
 They somehow invoked a great power that forced the solar system to close itself off, creating its own small galaxy.”

 “Tairant was powerful, but while slaying him increased his power, imprisonment weakened him,” Zordon continued.
 “Physically unable to leave his prison, he projected his spirit to strike at those that dared to act against him.
 Fortunately his spirit was tied to its physical shell and he was only able reach the planet where the spells had been cast; an unsuspecting world named Mirinoi.”